CaptainSapphire/Titanic-Survival-Project/README.md

 ### Data Pre-processing
 We need to drop or autofill null/empty columns, otherwise the data we will be looking at will be incomplete and thus inaccurate. <br><br>

-We also need to figure out what columns are relevant to our analysis (so we can drop the useless ones).
+We also need to figure out what columns are relevant to our analysis (so we can drop the useless ones). <br><br>
+- Age, gender: "women and children go first"
+- class: first and second class had better access to the lifeboats
+- cabin: certain cabins had quicker and easier access

 ### Data Analysis